-If a brand is claiming the product and cure ailments or diseases, you should be wary.
-CBD has wonderful benefits, but the FD&A has made it very clear that CBD is not to be marketed as a cure for illnesses/diseases/etc.
+If a brand is claiming the product can cure ailments or diseases, you should be wary.
+CBD has wonderful benefits, but the FDA has made it very clear that CBD is not to be marketed as a cure for illnesses/diseases/etc.

 - Do they have lab results?

 The best way to figure out what is in your CBD is to look at the lab results provided by the manufacturer.
 High quality CBD brands will send their products to an independent third-party to be tested.
 You should be able to find these reports on the product listings.
 If a product has these lab reports, then it is safe to say they are reputable.
 CBDbound includes all lab reports when provided to us.